christinedraper/delivery-truck/README.md

 * `ignore_rules` - Provide a list of foodcritic rules you would like to ignore.
 * `only_rules` - Explicitly state which foodcritic rules you would like to run.
 Any other rules except these will be ignored.
-* `excludes` - Explicitly state which relative paths foodcritic should ignore
+* `excludes` - Explicitly state which relative paths foodcritic should ignore.
+* `fail_tags` - Explicitly state which rules should cause the run to fail.
+Defaults to `correctness`.

 ```json
 {